-This course focuses on how consumers negotiate desire, difference and power in the most seemingly commonplace material consumption: We will examine the concrete politics invested in things ranging from Barbies to subcultural fashion to household garbage.
-The course revolves around how a broadly defined archaeology of the modern material world can contextualize everyday goods as symbolically multivalent, politically contested vehicles for desire and social position.
-Rather than see commodities as flat reflections of pre-existing identities or dominant economic organizations, the course examines how such objects provide insights into who we wish to be and who we are, probing how we use goods to negotiate, accept, and resist how we are positioned within broader collectives.
+This course focuses on how consumers negotiate desire, difference and power in seemingly commonplace material consumption: We will examine the concrete politics and imagination invested in things ranging from Barbies to subcultural fashion to household garbage.
+The course revolves around how a broadly defined archaeology of the modern material world can contextualize everyday goods as symbolically contested vehicles for desire.
+Rather than see commodities as flat reflections of pre-existing identities or dominant economic organizations, the course examines how objects provide insight into who we wish to be and who we are.
 We will trace the historical development of the relationship between goods and identity from the eighteenth century and identify the systems of inequality that have been reproduced (as well as subverted) through material consumption.
 The class champions a critical, self-reflective perspective on cultural and subcultural difference, and we will stress how archaeology's systematic analytical techniques provide a mechanism to probe the technological, social, and ideological meaning in the apparently meaningless minutia that surrounds us everyday.

 |There is a separate web page